-It would continue to be unlawful for any shoreside crab processor or stationary floating crab processor east of 174° W longitude to use more than 60% of the IPQ issued in the EAG or WAI crab QS fisheries unless that IPQ meets the requirements described in §680.42(b)(8) (as stated at §680.7(a)(9)).
+It would continue to be unlawful for any shoreside crab processor or stationary floating crab processor east of 174° W longitude to use more than 60% of the IPQ issued in the EAG or WAI crab QS fisheries unless that IPQ crab is subject to an exemption from regional delivery requirements.8

-Additionally, any BSS IPQ with a south-region designation, BBR IPQ, and WAG IPQ processed east of 174° W longitude that is custom processed would continue to count towards the PQS/ IPQ use caps for the owner of a processing facility as stated in §680.42(b)(1) as well as in prohibitions in §680.7(a)(7) and §680.7(a)(8), unless it qualifies for an ROFR exemption at §680.42(b)(7)(2)(C).
+Additionally, any custom processed BSS IPQ with a south-region designation, BBR IPQ, and WAG IPQ processed east of 174° W longitude would continue to count towards the PQS/ IPQ use caps for the owner of the processing facility9, unless the IPQ qualifies for an ROFR exemption at §680.42(b)(7)(ii)(C).

-2.2 Alternative 2, Remove Facility Use Cap for EAG and WAI
+2.2 Alternative 2, Remove Facility Use Cap for EAG and WAI (PPA)

 Alternative 2 would remove the EAG and WAI processing facility use caps at §680.7(a)(9).
 This regulation does not apply to any other fisheries.
 Regulations at §680.42(b) would continue to define the 30% PQS/ IPQ use caps which would apply to the direct and indirect PQS/ IPQ holdings of EAG and WAI.
-However, based on BSAI crab FMP Amendment 27 and regulations at §680.42(b)(7)(ii)(A)(2) EAG and WAI IPQ crab that is custom processed will not be counted towards this 30% cap for the owner of a processing facility.
+However, based on BSAI crab FMP Amendment 27 and regulations at §680.42(b)(7)(ii)(A)(2) EAG and WAI IPQ crab that is custom processed will not be counted towards this 30% cap for the owner of a processing facility or its affiliated entities.

-2.3 Alternative 3, Exempt Custom Processed IPQ Crab from the PQS/ IPQ Use Caps
+2.3 Alternative 3, Exempt Custom Processed IPQ Crab from the PQS/ IPQ Use Caps (PPA)

-Alternative 3 would exempt custom processing of BSS IPQ with a south-region designation, BBR IPQ, and WAG IPQ processed east of 174° W longitude from the PQS/IPQ use caps under the program.
+Alternative 3 would exempt custom processing of BSS IPQ with a south-region designation, BBR IPQ, and WAG IPQ processed east of 174° W longitude from the PQS/IPQ use caps.
 The proposed action would align the application of the PQS/ IPQ use caps across crab fisheries.
 Regulations at §680.42(b) would continue to define the 30% PQS/ IPQ use caps which would apply to the direct and indirect PQS/ IPQ holdings.
 Regionalization requirements at §680.40(b)(2)(iii) would continue to apply for certain crab fisheries.